vors/PersistentHistory/README.md

-PersistentHistory: persistent cross-session history for powershell
+PersistentHistory
 ======================
+Persistent cross-session history for powershell.

 Close window and loose all commands history?
 Not anymore.
 Just install this module and you will have cross-session history tracking functionality like in bash.